-The most important factors for triggering the airbag are the type of accident, the angle of impact and the vehicle speed.
+The most important factors involved in the triggering of an airbag are: the type of accident, the collision angle and the vehicle speed.

 Whether the airbags are triggered depends primarily on the vehicle deceleration rate resulting from the collision and detected by the control unit.
 If the vehicle deceleration occurring during the collision and measured by the control unit remains below the specified reference values, the front, side and/or curtain airbag will not be triggered.
 Take into account that the visible damage in a vehicle following an accident, for whatever reason, are not an indication as to why the airbags were triggered.